rage/programming-23/data/index.md

 ## Support channels on the course

 The official course support channels are available through Discord.
-Course instructors will be on standby **from September 7th 2021 onwards**.

 Please see the [Support and assistance](/support-and-assistance) page for more details.

 ## Timetable

-The course will be open until the end of the year 2021.
-The materials will be made available on a weekly basis.
-Part 1 will be available from September 7th onwards.
+The course will be open until the end of the year 2022.

 ## Lectures